By Sondre Rasch, Konsus Co-Founder

 Step 5: Get Slack to notice you

-So at this point of the story, I realize our experience is feeling gradually harder.
+At this point of the story, I realized our experience gradually was feeling harder.

-In a fortunate turn of events, the Slack Fund found what we were doing so interesting, they actually decided to invest in us.
+In a fortunate turn of events, the Slack Fund found what we were doing so interesting that they actually decided to invest in us.

 And when we read their vision, it was easy to understand why:

-“Slack aims for a vision where companies using Slack, will be able to do anything inside the Slack interface.
-Never having leave the platform to access tools or solve problems.”
+“Slack aims for a vision where companies using Slack will be able to do anything inside the Slack interface.
+Never having to leave the platform to access tools or solve problems.”

 You too can build your company inside Slack!

-Using the tools that Slack gave us access to allowed us to build a company with much less resources than would otherwise have been needed, since we could focus on what was unique for us.
+Using the tools that Slack gave us access to allowed us to build a company with many fewer resources than would otherwise have been needed, since we could focus on what was unique for us.

 I sincerely do recommend that you do it too.
 Building our company in Slack was one of the best choices we ever made, and the journey has only just begun.